 The variability of the stream discharge further complicates the interpretation of field data.
-Bedload transport occurs when the shear stress exceeds a threshold set by the grain size.
+Bed load transport occurs when the shear stress exceeds a threshold set by the grain size.
 Most rivers fulfill this condition only a small fraction of the time, making sediment transport highly intermittent (Phillips et al., 2013; Phillips and Jerolmack, 2014).
-The rate at which tracers spread thus depends not only on the inherent randomness of bedload transport, but also on the probability distribution of the river discharge (Ganti et al., 2010; Phillips et al., 2013; Bradley, 2017).
+The rate at which tracers spread thus depends not only on the inherent randomness of bed load transport, but also on the probability distribution of the river discharge (Ganti et al., 2010; Phillips et al., 2013; Bradley, 2017).

 Laboratory experiments under well-controlled conditions isolate these two effects.
 For instance, Lajeunesse et al. (2017) tracked a plume of dyed particles in an experimental channel.
 Although the flow was constant in this experiment, the tracers still dispersed as they traveled downstream.
-In this case, dispersion resulted from the inherent randomness of bedload transport only.
+In this case, dispersion resulted from the inherent randomness of bed load transport only.
 We can decompose this randomness into two components.
-First, the velocity fluctuations disperse the particles (Furbish et al., 2012a, c, 2016).
-Secondly, the random exchange of particles between the bedload layer, where particles travel, and the sediment bed, where particles are at rest, further disperses the particles (Lajeunesse et al., 2013, 2017).
-This effective diffusion also occurs in chromatography experiments, where a bonded phase exchanges the analyte with the flow (Van Genuchten and Wierenga, 1976).
+First, the velocity fluctuations disperse the particles (Furbish et al., 2012a, c, 2017).
+Secondly, the random exchange of particles between the bed load layer, where particles travel, and the sediment bed, where particles are at rest, further disperses the particles (Lajeunesse et al., 2013; Lajeunesse et al., 2017).
+This effective diffusion also occurs in chromatography experiments in which a bonded phase exchanges the analyte with the flow (Van Genuchten and Wierenga, 1976).

 In a recent paper, Lajeunesse et al. (2013) used the erosion-deposition model introduced by Charru et al. (2004) to derive the equations governing the evolution of a plume of tracers.
-Neglecting velocity fluctuations, they found that the second dispersion process, namely the exchange of particles between the bedload layer and the sediment bed, efficiently disperses the tracers.
+Neglecting velocity fluctuations, they found that the second dispersion process, namely the exchange of particles between the bed load layer and the sediment bed, efficiently disperses the tracers.
 They also observed the transition between an initial transient and classical advection-diffusion.
 In the present paper, we further this investigation.
-Our objective is to derive formally the contribution of the advection-exchange of particles to the dispersion of a plume of tracers.
+Our objective is to formally derive the contribution of the advection exchange of particles to the dispersion of a plume of tracers.
 To do so, we briefly rederive the equations governing the evolution of a plume of tracers (Sect.
 2).
-We simulate numerically the propagation of a plume of tracers and discuss the nature of the two asymptotic regimes evidenced in Lajeunesse et al. (2013) (Sect.
+We numerically simulate the propagation of a plume of tracers and discuss the nature of the two asymptotic regimes evidenced in Lajeunesse et al. (2013) (Sect.
 3).
-We analyse the long-time advection-diffusion behavior of the plume and provide an analytical expression for the diffusion coefficient and the plume velocity (Sect.
+We analyze the long-time advection diffusion behavior of the plume and provide an analytical expression for the diffusion coefficient and the plume velocity (Sect.
 4).
-We derive analytically the mean, the variance and the skewness of the tracers distribution and describe their asymptotic behavior in each regime (Sect.
+We analytically derive the mean, the variance, and the skewness of the tracer distribution and describe their asymptotic behavior in each regime (Sect.
 5).
 Finally, we discuss the applicability of these results to the field (Sect.
 6).